Culture videos that make candidates self-select before they apply

 ContractSafe

-88% of candidates say employer branding influences whether they apply, but most companies update their culture content once a year at best
+of candidates say employer branding influences whether they apply — but the average company refreshes culture content roughly once a year, while competitor pages ship new employee stories every week.

-Every culture-mismatch hire costs you 6 months of salary, a reopened req, and a team that stops trusting the hiring process.
+Every culture-mismatch hire costs us six months of salary, a reopened req, and a team that loses trust in the hiring process.

 From "this isn't what I expected" to "this is exactly what I signed up for"